wso2-extensions/esb-connector-msdynamics365/src/test/INTEGRATION-TEST.md

     2. To Register a Dynamics 365 app with Azure Active Directory , follow the link (https://msdn.microsoft.com/en-us/library/mt622431.aspx).
     3. Register a new application in the Azure classic portal.(Go to https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/#BKMK_Native).

-4. Update the property file at msdynamics365.properties found in  to "{msdynamics365_Connector_Home}/src/test/resources/artifacts/ESB/connector/config/" as follows.
+4. Update the property files esb-connector-msdynamics365.properties and msdynamics365.properties found in  to "{msdynamics365_Connector_Home}/src/test/resources/artifacts/ESB/connector/config/" as follows.

         apiUrl                                          - The instance URL for your organization.